Myers Briggs vs Big Five - Which Test Is Right for You?

 • Big Five for precision - Detailed trait-level insights for decisions that matter

 Some modern assessments blend both approaches.
-SoulTrace uses a five-color model that combines categorical archetypes (like MBTI) with continuous probability distributions (like Big Five) - giving you the best of both worlds.
+SoulTrace uses a latent trait model that infers 8 psychological traits via Bayesian updates, then transforms them into a five-color system with probability distributions.
+This combines categorical archetypes (like MBTI) with continuous probability outputs (like Big Five), plus ERS correction and adaptive question selection—giving you the best of both worlds.

 The Bottom Line: Pick Based on Your Goal